8. RxJava in the Swing Environment

 jTextFieldNbValeurs.setText("10");

-// response model
+// answer model

 model = new DefaultListModel<>();